Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single sentence that directly states the tool's purpose without any extraneous words.
-It is front-loaded and efficient.
+The description is a single, concise sentence that fully captures the tool's purpose without any unnecessary words.
+It is perfectly sized for the simplicity of the tool.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.